 While hospitalized at Bellevue, Saipov allegedly asked to display ISIS flags in his room and said he was inspired by the militant group, according to the complaint.

 ISIS belatedly claimed responsibility for the attack, calling Saipov a “soldier of the Caliphate” and saying the rampage was in response to its call to target “citizens of the Crusader countries involved in the alliance against the Islamic State.”
 The militant group made the claim in a weekly issue of its Al-Naba newspaper, but did not provide any proof it was involved in the plot.

 Of the eight people killed, one was a New Yorker, another was from New Jersey, five of them were Argentine tourists and one was a Belgium citizen, officials said.

 Nicholas Cleves, 23, lived with his mother inside an apartment building on Greenwich Street, near Barrow Street, in Greenwich Village.
 He was the youngest of those killed.

 Darren Drake, 32, lived with his parents in New Milford, New Jersey, and commuted to work at 7 World Trade Center for Moody’s Investors Service, according to his father, Jimmy Drake, who described his son as his best friend.

 The Belgium citizen was identified by the NYPD as Anne Laure Decadt, 31.

-"They were so happy to be together to have the opportunity to share some excellent moments," Mateo Estreme, consulate general of Argentina, said on Wednesday.
-"And then this terror attack brought an abrupt end to that celebration."
+“They were so happy to be together to have the opportunity to share some excellent moments,” Mateo Estreme, consulate general of Argentina, said after the attack.
+“And then this terror attack brought an abrupt end to that celebration.”